-23.5.1 CONFIGURATION REGISTER PROTECTION
+24.5.1 CONFIGURATION REGISTER PROTECTION

-The Configuration registers are protected against inadvertent or unwanted changes or reads in two ways.
-The primary protection is the write-once feature of the Configuration bits which prevents reconfiguration once the bit has been programmed during a power cycle.
-To safeguard against unpredictable events, Configuration bit changes resulting from individual cell level disruptions (such as ESD events) will cause a parity error and trigger a device Reset.
+The Configuration registers are protected against inadvertent or unwanted changes, or reads in two ways.
+The primary protection method is the same as that of the shadow registers, which contain a complimentary value that is constantly compared with the actual value.
+To safeguard against unpredictable events, Configuration bit changes resulting from individual cell level disruptions (such as ESD events) will cause a parity error and trigger a device Configuration Word Mismatch Reset.

 The data for the Configuration registers is derived from the Flash Configuration Words in program memory.
-When the GCP bit is set, the source data for device configuration is also protected as a consequence.
+As a consequence, when the GCP bit is set, the source data for the device configuration is also protected.

-23.6 In-Circuit Serial Programming
+24.6 In-Circuit Serial Programming